 Don’t spend a lot of money at the club or bar on drinks.
 Be sure to stock up on your fill of free drinks in the casino (make sure you tip!) or get an all you can drink wristband if you are eating at certain buffets and fill up during your meal.
 For example, at the MGM Grand Buffet, you can add an all you can drink band.
 I had four drinks which would have cost me at least $20-$30 for only a 9.99 add-on.

-If you love a bar atmosphere instead, be sure to check out the happy hour specials at your favorite hotspots.
+If you love a bar atmosphere instead, be sure to check out the happy hour specials at your favourite hotspots.
 Many Vegas bars offer happy hour drink and appetizer specials and even have “reverse happy hours” which happen much later at night for you night owls.
 The Air Bar at the Stratosphere has an exceptional happy hour with an amazing view and the Foundation Room at House of Blues in Mandalay Bay has a unique vibe and great drink specials.

 Las Vegas on a Budget: Splurge – Entertainment & Activities